clark800/hget/README.md

 <1% as much code.

 #### Features
+* Support for tunnel and relay mode HTTP/HTTPS proxies
+* Automatically follows HTTP 3xx redirects.
 * Download progress can be sent to an external progress bar utility.
-* Automatically follows HTTP 3xx redirects.
 * If the destination file exists and the `-u` option is specified, the file will only be downloaded if the modification time on the server is more recent than the modification time of the local file (using the If-Modified-Since header).
-* Exit status codes are more helpful than curl defaults.
+* Options to set the request method, headers, body, and basic auth.

 #### Size
-* About 600 lines of code (<0.5% the size of curl at ~134,000 lines)
+* Under 700 lines of code (0.5% the size of curl at ~134,000 lines)

 #### Portability
 * Should be portable to any POSIX-like system that has either